fendy3002/QzQueryTools/README.md

 		src="https://user-images.githubusercontent.com/5449185/28112585-bf6c7b26-6723-11e7-80e0-8d99b5b05683.gif"/>
 </p>
 <p align="center">
 	<em>The watch module is useful to keep monitoring data.
-And it can directly be used fullscreen as monitoring dashboard<em>
+And it can directly be used fullscreen as monitoring dashboard</em>
 </p>